anenadic/2021-03-16-ttt-ssi-online/FEEDBACK.md

-# Day 1
-## What went well?
-What did you learn and you are excited to use in your next workshop?
-- enjoyed learning about concepts map, and will play with them more ***
-- Concept maps as a means to developing material *
-- excellent time-keeping, great to have a clear schedule*
-- Faded examples +1+1+1+1+1*
-- I really liked the notion of "cognitive load".
-I've seen this applied a lot in terms of human factors and how people work during times of crisis, but I had never considered how it could be used in education.
-Super interesting, thank you.+1+1
-- I like the etherpad dynamic to gather feedback, can this be used in our courses?**
-- Quite a few interesting and new (at least for me) concepts: concept maps + cognitive load + chunking, etc. *
-- I enjoyed learning about general learning mechanisms and concepts, and faded examples was a great example
-- good to get that understanding of how limited short term memory is!+1 +1 interesting exercise for it too!
-- I think eventually I'll find concept maps useful, but I need to go and think about them some more!
-I think I now know how carpentry participants feel!
-A lot of the stuff we're taught feels pretty abstract and I'm not sure when it will be useful, but I'm sure it will be eventually (the worry is, that by time I do need it, I'll have forgotten some of the important parts!)
-- mind maps/mental models - great way to understand what the learner understands
-- Good to think about targeting experience level of learners
-- I liked the part about making multiple-choice questions diagnostic, it seems much better than less-thoughtful approaches -agreed!
-And another +1
-- Nice to understand relation between mental models and concept maps (maybe I misunderstood - I didn't see what the difference between a mental model and a concept map was :/ )
-- mental model is in your mind -- concept map is a visualisation of the mental model (usually incomplete) which you can share with others or keep for yourself. hmm...
-I obviously need to go and google this again :)
-- Good to know how to use MCQ more effectively
-- Concept maps & Mental Models, understanding how people learn a topic
-- Remembering to teach the novice, not assume understanding
-- Good pace
-- I liked the use of breakout rooms for exercises, easier to share ideas in a small group
-- great effort for time-keeping
--  Idea of using concept maps to collaborate on development of new material
--  Pace was good, and with interesting content.
-I was interesting to learn how people learn!
--  time management & focus was very good
--  positive learning environment concept interesting, pace and timing very good
--  Good pace, Really liked the focus on evidence based teaching methods
--  Good content and super friendly people.
-Like the breakout rooms a lot
--  Peer-to-peer feedback as a driver of improvement of teaching skills
--  Very useful to have random breakout rooms.
-Much easier and nicer than in live/off-line workshops (no need to move around ;-)
-- Lovely atmosphere and great content.
-Especially learning about "cognitive load" and "Mindset" was important for me.
-- Well adpated to online, and really good to use the breakout groups+1+1+1
-- breakout rooms work well and reduce performance pressure somewhat+1+1+1+1
-- great to have lots of interactive exercises+1+1+1
-- afternoon was better because of more exercises rather than just watching slides
-- Having done some online teaching (including carpentries) during lockdown I know how draining it is, so I was impressed at how fresh you both still sounded at the end of the day!

-## What can be improved?
-What was confusing?
-Needs more explanation?
-- more clarity on what to do in break out rooms, e.g. if we have 15 minutes, is it 5 minutes to do work and 10 mins to discuss or the other way around?
-- concept map part seemed disjointed, visiting it early on then returning to it without much explaination to the difference+1+1
-- More clarity on breakout rooms, and perhaps larger rooms (only two of us in the last one).
-- I think more of a balance between concept maps and the diagnostic multiple-choice questions would be good.
-Right now it is heavily skewed towards concept maps.
-I, personally, don't find concept maps very useful because they don't fit the way I think, and would have liked more discussion around designing questions to guage understanding.
-I can empathise with that, I think the examples I came up on the spot were very contrived and didn't really help me practice what they're really for (that may be exacerbating the issue, but I have disliked concept maps for as long as I have known of them)
-- Take a litte more time to revisit people responses.*
-- maybe a bit more time to look at faded examples would have been nice
-- Felt quite one-way (even though we were invited to interrupt), but I think that's a facet of online teaching
-- Pre-allocate bullet points in this etherpad+1
-- Time to complete excercises could be checked with participants (no zoom clock).
-- More time to discuss exercise responses, get feedback, etc.
-- Zoom clock was invisible for me, need manual reminders of time for exercises (looks like Zoom on Linux does not support this?)
-- more on me than the instructors, but I'm not creative enough to come up with MCQs on the spot
--  Create the ethernet content in advance  -1 -1
-  - I think that might make it seem overwhelming from the outset - allowing it to grow organically through the course helps prevent that (in my experience)+1+1 maybe a start could be Aleks and Steve teaching us a very short lesson in 'Carpentry' way, so we know from the start what we are heading towards.+1
-- Introduce what the Carpentry is and how it is different from SSI.
--  differentiate between Software, Data & Library carpentries at the start
--  I would appreciate more depth on key concepts
--  good example to go with the bad example on content/presentation style+1
--  Zoom timer isn't visible on Linux!
-Need some other way of indicating - I was always asking fellow group members+1+1
--  The 90 second exercises could have been more useful if a little longer (3 minutes perhaps)+1+1
--  Unsure exactly what type of feedback was useful / relevant on the 90 second presentation - I think I misread that exercise and a different lesson to the one I'd intended to! - (there's a slight mismatch between the pre-workshop instructions and the exercise instructions, I think)
-- Not enough time to reflect on the responses from the participants (e.g. MCQs).
-- i would have liked to have had an advance warning on the 90 second delivery without live coding (this was mentioned in the email) I had a prepared a 90 second talk on a - - - - research project and  3 minute live coding based on the carpentries as explained in the email both of the other people in my breakout room presented 90 seconds about their research
-- I'm still confused by concept maps / mental models.... (or should that be concept models / mental maps?)

 # Day 1 Feedback
 ## What is the most important thing you learned today.
 What new skill are you most excited about using?
 - concept of mental map and working memory, motivational language